This version: November 21 2024 11:55

 Possible quiz questions:

-Look at the link to possible questions for the quiz on Wednesday under “Quick Links” above.
+Look at the link to possible questions for the quiz on Thursday under “Quick Links” above.

 Simpsons’ Paradox: